ccason1/balloonsat/gps/flightmode_info.md

 After rebooting the Raspberry Pi without removing power, whatever setting it was on from before the reboot remains.

 ### Time Interval
 I have not found anything in the protocol about whether or not the dynamic platform model is reset after a period of time without power cycling.
-I tested this over a period of 1.5 hours and the setting remained.
+When I tested this, the setting did not change after 1.5 hours.